What is Community-Based Learning?

 Community-Based Learning (CBL) is a teaching strategy that integrates community engagement with academic coursework.
 CBL promotes students’ academic learning and civic development while simultaneously addressing real world problems, community needs and interests.
 It is characterized by its emphasis on reciprocity and collaboration with community stakeholders, as well as structured reflection by which learning and meaning is derived from experience.
 Community-Based Learning can take many forms in various courses, depending on the community needs and course objectives.
 Common expressions of community-based learning courses include:

 - Community-Based Practicum and Capstone Projects

 In CBL, learning objectives are directly tied to the engagement experience.
 Credit is not granted simply for completing hours in the community, but for the learning that takes place.
 Moreover, community-based learning is not merely” learning that is based in the community,” but rather a learning approach created as a result of community involvement and designed to match community interests.
 CBL differs from pure volunteerism, community service, or field study experiences alone because it seeks to ground them in theory, integrate them with academic coursework, and balance benefits to the student with benefits to community stakeholders.

 Criteria for a Community-Based Learning Course

-The following five (5) criteria embody the pedagogy of engagement that distinguish and characterize a course as community-based learning.
-The CBSL staff can provide customized assistance and support with ALL criteria in order to help you be successful with your community-based approach to teaching and learning.
-See We Can Assist You!
+The following five (5) recommended criteria embody the pedagogy of engagement that distinguish and characterize a course as community-based learning.
+The CBSL staff provide customized assistance to faculty and also offer mini-grants and other resources to assist faculty in community-engaged teaching and learning.
+See Options for Support.